27 Apr 2023Media releases

 Reforms to Australia’s migration system to streamline recognition of overseas skills and experience could activate a motivated but underutilised talent pool, according to leading non-profit organisation Settlement Services International (SSI).

-Speaking at the National Press Club today, Home Affairs Minister Claire O’Neil gave an overview of planned reforms to the migration program, including creating more clear pathways to permanent residency, addressing the exploitation of migrants on temporary visas and ensuring the program is better set up to meet Australia’s current and future skills needs.
+Speaking at the National Press Club today, Home Affairs Minister Clare O’Neil gave an overview of planned reforms to the migration program, including creating more clear pathways to permanent residency, addressing the exploitation of migrants on temporary visas and ensuring the program is better set up to meet Australia’s current and future skills needs.

 SSI CEO Violet Roumeliotis said it was welcome to hear Minister O’Neil call for changes to the cumbersome skills and qualification recognition process, which particularly affects migrant women including those on partner visas.